 - To develop new real-time diagnostic biomarker procedures using analytical techniques (NMR, MS) and computational tools for analysis of biofluids, surgical (diathermy) gases and tissue biopsies.

 - To model the temporal relationship between heterogeneous pre-interventional and post-interventional phenotypic information in relation to clinical outcomes in order to derive novel prognostic biomarker models.

 - To derive patient stratification procedures in order to enable an optimised choice of therapeutic interventions.

 Association with MRC-NIHR National Phenome Centre

-The close collaboration between the CPC the academic section within the Centre for Computational and Systems Medicine (CSM), facilitates an exchange of knowledge and methodologies that benefits both facilities.
+The close collaboration between the CPC the academic section within the Division of Systems Medicine facilitates an exchange of knowledge and methodologies that benefits both facilities.
 The capability of the Centre to work with a diverse range of biological samples and to develop and validate new assays is increased thanks to the expertise of the academic section.

 Clinical applications of metabonomics

 The application of metabonomics to clinical studies has been extensive and has provided novel mechanistic information.
 A notable example is the study of gastrointestinal and hepatobiliary disease, where the efforts have been focused on discovering mechanistic markers, as well as information concerning disease progression and treatment.

 Finally, another important clinical application is the promotion of patient stratification through the use of pharmacometabonomics, which can help predict an individual's response to nutrition, drug administration or surgery.